AtharvaAthanikar2003/Data-Analytics-Projects-2025-Part-1/README.md

 - Provided a regional analysis of sales data across Central, East, South, and West USA, improving insights into regional performance.
 - Analyzed key KPIs (Sales, Profit, Quantity) and calculated YoY metrics to highlight growth trends and areas for improvement.
 - Enabled actionable insights for marketing and sales teams, optimizing strategies based on regional performance and YoY comparisons.

 #
+# Student Performance Analysis Dashboard
+**Description**:
+This project aims to analyze student performance data to uncover insights into academic achievements across various departments.
+The problem at hand involves understanding key performance indicators (KPIs) such as the best and worst-performing grades, average scores for passing students, overall passing rates, and student engagement.
+To tackle this, Power BI was utilized to create interactive visualizations that help identify trends and patterns in the data.
+The insights derived from the analysis can inform academic strategies and help improve student outcomes.

+**Key Achievements**:
+- The analysis involved thoroughly identifying both the highest and lowest grades achieved by students across various departments, providing insights into performance disparities and departmental trends.
+- It also included calculating the average score of passing students within each department and assessing the overall department-wise performance.
+- Additionally, the overall passing rate for each department and across all departments was thoroughly analyzed to uncover any discrepancies or areas needing attention.

+#
 # SuperStore Sales Performance and Trend Analysis Dashboard